Emigh A-2 Trojan

 The Emigh A-2 Trojan was an American single-engined cabin cantilever monoplane designed and built by the Emigh Trojan Aircraft Company of Douglas, Arizona.

 Design and development

 The A-2 had side-by-side seating in an enclosed cabin for a pilot and passenger.
 Of all metal construction it had a fixed tricycle landing gear and was powered by a Continental A90 flat-four piston engine.
 Many major components of the aircraft were designed to be interchangeable to simplify and lower manufacturing costs.
-The vertical and horizontal stabilizers where interchange able as well as the rudder and elevators.
+The vertical and horizontal stabilizers were interchangeable as well as the rudder and elevators.
 A symmetrical section of the wing was interchangeable and the upper and lower fuselage skins were also identical.
 A total of 58 Trojans had been completed when production ceased in 1950.